am3n/CraptionReporter-Server/README.md

 but stacktrace will save in table and you can retraced it manually!

 # Version
-compatible with android library version >= 1.6.6
+compatible with android library version >= 1.8.0

 # Step 1
 ```
 create database (for example: 'craptionreporter_db')
+craete table like 'client.sql'
 craete table like 'reports.sql'
+craete table like 'log.sql'
 ```

 # Step 2